soler2000/RevCam/README.md

 ### Saving snapshots

-The live view footer includes a **Save snapshot** button that fetches a still image without interrupting the MJPEG stream.
+The live view footer includes a **Save snapshot** button that fetches a still image without interrupting the WebRTC stream.
 RevCam exposes the same capture functionality via two HTTP endpoints:

 - `GET /api/camera/snapshot` returns a JPEG with headers suitable for API